 Alongside that, I am also on a servicing rota where I am able to utilise my actuarial knowledge to resolve complex, policy-specific queries.
 At the moment, I am working in the preparation and transition phase of a client project, which requires me to travel to the client’s office on a daily basis in order to ensure that I am well trained in their procedures and products.

-What do I enjoy most about my job?
+What do I enjoy most about my job as an Actuarial Analyst at Capita?

 At Capita, there is never a dull moment.
 I am given the opportunity to work in different areas and with different clients.
 I am always supported in my developmental needs which have enabled me to further enhance my business acumen and professional skill sets.
 Apart from that, there are lots of opportunities to become an expert in the systems and software that we use due to a focus on everyone taking ownership of particular skills.
 I’ve also been able to get involved in some of the non-actuarial aspects of the team, such as recruitment, which has helped to develop my overall business skills.